adamursell/IcelandicAid/README.md

 Project to create an LLM powered personalised Icelandic language learning aid.

 ## Features
-This version includes a more complete prototype, with:
+This version has the first version of the complete prototype, with:

-- Flashcard generator, practice area and library browser
+- Flashcard generator, practice area and library browser.
+The practice area now includes spaced repetition practice mode.
-- Conversation scenario section with feedback side pane
+- Conversation scenario section with feedback side pane and overall feedback summaries generated when the conversation ends.
-- User account area, with personalised user information used when generating flashcards and conversations
+- User account area, with learner progress dashboards to motivate and track learning, and areas to access and change personalised user information.

 Things left to do:

-- Fix the feedback summary for the conversation generator.
-It needs to generate a summary and display this on conversation end, but this is still not working
-- Include a feedback tracking in the user's journey that summarises their overall progress
-- Add a 'feedback to developers' button on all pages for prototype testing
-- Deploy the app and test
+- Deploy the prototype and test
+- Need to think of how to receive and analyse feedback on prototype from test users